MichaelAkridge-NOAA/Open-Science-Codespaces/google-cloud-shell/TUTORIAL.md

 - Facilitates reproducible environments

 ## Step 1: Running the Environment
-In your terminal below, enter and run the following command
+In your terminal below, run the following command
 ```
 docker-compose up
 ```